juan-mulero/cisreg/README.md

 The following steps were taken to generate the new hBGW domains:
 1. Compilation of the [databases used as sources](./images/table_sources.PNG).
 2. Preprocessing of files [(Rcodes folder)](./Rcodes).
 3. Generation of RDF files [(cisreg folder)](./cisreg).
-This code requires functions of the project: https://github.com/vlmir/bgw3
+This code requires functions of the project: https://github.com/vlmir/bgw3.
+An RDF file fragment corresponding to enhancers and TADs is included in the repository as an illustrative example of output.
 4. Loading and generation of graphs in [Virtuoso](https://github.com/openlink/virtuoso-opensource).

 ![workflow](./images/workflow.PNG)